Orfium/data-platform-workshops/data_platform_class_101/docs/step_3_data_transformation.md

 ```

 ### Run your incremental Model with updated data
-Go to Snowflake and open the worksheet with the production user, and set the worksheet to the `dev` role.
+>Go to Snowflake and open the worksheet  and set the worksheet to the `r_{email_prefix}_dev` role.

-We will add some more extra data in the `orders` table.
+In this step we will ingest some more data into the `{email_prefix}_daap_raw.orders` table,
+in order to check if they will be added in the next run of the incremental model.
 ```sql
 SELECT COUNT(*) FROM DB_ORFIUM_STAGING_TESTING.GIANNIS_DAAP_RAW.ORDERS;